ariane-emory/dice-roller-mcp/QWEN.md

 ## Project Description

-Our goal is to create an MCP server for the Traveller Map (https://travellermap.com) in TypeScript that can be used to access its API.
+ Our goal is use TypeScript to create an MCP server that can roll dice.
+It should include a 'roll' tool that takes three arguments: the number of dice, the number of sides on each die, and an integer to add to the resulting total, so as to be able to roll dice in a way equivalent to RPG dice notations like '3d6" or '2d6+1'.

 Do not make redundant tools, if two tools do the same thing we don't need both.

-### TravellerMap API reference:

-Documentation for the TravellerMap API can be found at https://travellermap.com/doc/api.
-You can use your WebFetch tool to access it.

 ## npm's dist folder